 Of course, you don’t just squeeze that shirt into your pants just so it looks tucked.
 A very good indicator that your shirt is tucked in properly is if it makes the front of your body look smooth and flat.
 If the way your shirt is tucked in makes you look like you have a lifesaver ring hidden underneath your shirt, I can bet you dollars to doughnuts that it’s going to look terrible.

 Consider also the ‘gig line.’
 The ‘gig line’ is a military term for the alignment of the belt buckle, shirt and trouser fly.
 Visualize an imaginary line from the point of your chin straight down to your crotch area.
 You know you have a well-tucked shirt if the shirt placket (that rectangle of fabric where the front buttons are) lines up with your trousers’ fly.

 Keeping It Tucked

 Here’s an additional tip (and some of you are probably already doing this).
 To make sure your shirt is tucked even if you make a lot of movements, if you’re wearing an undershirt, tuck it into your underwear, then tuck your dress shirt into your trousers or jeans.

 Simple: No half-tucks, no untucking once you’ve tucked it in (you know, once you go tucked, you can’t go back), and tuck in especially if your pants have belt loops.

 Wear It Well

 Follow these tips to make sure your confidence is not tucked away when you wear your shirts.
-You no longer have to feel tuckered out trying to figure out whether or not to tuck in your shirt or even how to tuck it in so you can look snappy.
+You no longer have to feel tuckered out trying to figure out whether or not to tuck in your shirt or even how to tuck it in so you can look good.

 Do you want your custom-made shirt tucked or untucked?
-Although we’ve laid down the rules, ultimately, you still decide whether you’ll keep the bottom edge hidden or you want it out of your trousers.
+Although we’ve laid down the rules, ultimately, you still decide whether you’ll keep the bottom edge hidden or you want it out of your pants.